Nicol joins us for the first episode. Let’s look in as Sue attempts to bring her daughter up to speed with the Black Guardian trilogy…

 The Doctor verbally attacks Striker for using the humans as playthings.

-Turlough attempts to make contact the Black Guardian…
+Turlough tries to contact the Black Guardian.

 Sue: He never answers his phone when you need him.